Who we are

 Why we do it

-At Rocket Paws, we believe every dog deserves the chance to feel their best physically, mentally, & emotionally.
-Slatmill training isn’t just about exercise; it’s about confidence, enrichment, & balance.
-A regular run can help dogs burn off energy, shed extra weight, & reduce unwanted behaviors caused by boredom or pent-up stress.
-For high-drive and working breeds, it’s a safe and structured outlet that builds stamina & focus, while for more anxious pups, it’s a way to build confidence and calm.
+For high-drive and working breeds, it’s a safe and structured outlet that builds stamina and focus, while for more anxious pups, it’s a way to build confidence and calm.

-Whether your goal is long-term wellness or just giving your pup a quick energy burn before a holiday gathering or busy weekend, slatmill sessions provide the stimulation and release dogs need to thrive.
-At Rocket Paws, we’re here to fuel their zoom and launch their health — because when dogs thrive, so do their homes.
+Whether your goal is long-term wellness or just giving your pup some quick exercise before a holiday gathering or busy weekend, slatmill sessions provide stimulation and release dogs need to thrive.

 What is slatmill training?